 8 a.m Breakfast at Palacio Cafe

 Breakfast burritos were invented in Santa Fe, and no visit to the city would be complete without sampling one.
 Fortunately, the dog-friendly Palacio Cafe serves them up daily to hungry diners.
 Sit on the patio with your pooch and try one of their meat- or veggie-loaded burritos served “Christmas-style,” smothered in green and red chile sauces.
 Pancakes, omelets and breakfast tacos are other menu favorites.
-Order Fido a side of bacon for $3 to make his tail wag!
+Order Fido a side of bacon to make his tail wag!

 10 a.m.
 Paint with your Pup

 Spend your Sunday morning taking a two-hour guided painting class with your dog by your side at Santa Fe Art Classes.
 Try your hand at depicting an adobe church or New Mexican flora and fauna.
 You'll enjoy a new dog-friendly activity and take home your own souvenir!